ivallhon/awesome-aws-cli/README.md

 #### Sort the output based on a specific field

-**Example:**: Same command as in the previous section, but sort the output by AvailabilityZone.
+**Example:** Same command as in the previous section, but sort the output by AvailabilityZone.

 > [!NOTE]
-> This command uses JMESPath functions.
+> This command uses the JMESPath function `sort_by()`.
 For a complete list of available functions, visit the JMESPath [documentation](https://jmespath.org/specification.html#built-in-functions).

 **Command:**